Last updated: 28 July 2014

 The Foreign and Commonwealth Office (FCO) advise against all travel to Yemen and strongly urge British nationals to leave.

 There is a high threat from terrorism throughout Yemen and specific methods of attack are evolving and increasing in sophistication.
-Terrorists continue to threaten further attacks.
-Al-Qaida in the Arabian Peninsula has previously targeted western interests and there could be a threat to commercial sites, transport infrastructure, diplomatic missions and any place where westerners gather.
+Terrorists continue to threaten further attacks, particularly in light of on-going Yemeni security operations in the south.
+Al-Qaida in the Arabian Peninsula (AQAP) has previously targeted western interests and there could be a threat to commercial sites, transport infrastructure, diplomatic missions and any place where westerners gather.

 There is a very high threat of kidnap from armed tribes, criminals and terrorists.
 So far in 2014, a number of foreign nationals have been kidnapped, and groups actively continue to target westerners.
 In February and March 2014, there were at least 3 separate kidnap attempts against well-protected westerners.